 - Instantly creates a thin clone of the production database

 - Executes pending migrations against the clone

 - Reports status, statistics, and valuable metadata

 Companies that use Database Lab to test their DB migrations will gain full visibility into their applications' deploy-time behavior eliminating a major source of risk.

-Explore our example repository to see how this works in practice.
+Explore our examples to see how this works in practice using GitHub Actions.